joselozano2003/Maple-Quest-Back-End/readme.md

 ## Prerequisites:
 - Docker and Docker Compose installed on your machine.
 - Python 3.8 or higher installed (for local development).
+- AWS CLI installed and configured (for AWS interactions, probably unnecessary for most).

 ## General:
 - To start the app